-- a.
-The property has design value or physical value because it: - i Is a rare, unique, representative, or early example of a style, type, expression, material or construction method; - .ii Displays a high degree of craftsmanship or artistic merit; or, - .iii Demonstrates a high degree of technical or scientific achievement. - b.
-The property has historical value or associative value because it:

-- i Has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to a community; - .ii Yields, or has the potential to yield, information that contributes to an understanding of a community or culture; or, - .iii Demonstrates or reflects the work or ideas of an architect, artist, builder, designer, or theorist who is significant to a community. - c.
+- i Is a rare, unique, representative, or early example of a style, type, expression, material or construction method; - .ii Displays a high degree of craftsmanship or artistic merit; or, - .iii Demonstrates a high degree of technical or scientific achievement. - b.
+The property has historical value or associative value because it: - Has direct associations with a theme, event, belief, person, activity, organization, or institution that is significant to a community; - .ii Yields, or has the potential to yield, information that contributes to an understanding of a community or culture; or, - .iii Demonstrates or reflects the work or ideas of an architect, artist, builder, designer, or theorist who is significant to a community. - c.
 The property has contextual value because it: - i Is important in defining, maintaining, or supporting the character of an area; - .ii Is physically, functionally, visually, or historically linked to its surroundings; or, - .iii Is a landmark.